The Monoclonal Antibody Facility (MAF) provides newly generated

 What Are Monoclonal Antibodies?

-In the early 1970s, the idea of producing identical antibodies specific to a given antigen started to arise among the scientific community.
-It was successfully accomplished when Georges Köhler, César Milstein and Niels Kaj Jerne created the process of producing monoclonal antibodies in 1975.
-They shared the Nobel Prize in Physiology or Medicine in 1984 for the discovery.
+In the early 1970s, the idea of producing in vitro identical antibodies derived from a single B cell (monoclonal) and specific to a given antigen, arised among the scientific community.
+This was successfully accomplished by Georges Köhler, César Milstein and Niels Kaj Jerne, who created the process of producing monoclonal antibodies in 1975, sharing the Nobel Prize in Physiology or Medicine in 1984 for the discovery.

 Core Grant Citation